 As indicated by these 20 year projections, if televisions and computers are not recycled when they reach their end of life, they are generally disposed in landfill.
-The disposal of televisions and computers in landfill has traditionally been seen as problematic for a number of reasons including hazardous impacts from landfill or inappropriate disposal, and the loss of nonrenewable and potentially recoverable resources such as lead and aluminium.10 In addition, it has been recently identified that the value of recycling includes not only the financial value that the market places on recycled materials, but also non-market values that represent the more 'intrinsic' values society places on increased recycling (e.g. a sense of personal/community duty or wanting to live in a less wasteful society).
-With increased landfill of televisions and computers, these values are lost.
+The disposal of televisions and computers in landfill is seen as problematic for a number of reasons including potentially hazardous impacts from landfill or inappropriate disposal, and the loss of non-renewable and potentially recoverable resources such as lead and aluminium.25 In addition, it has been recently identified that the value of recycling includes not only the financial value that the market places on recycled materials, but also nonmarket values that represent the more 'intrinsic' values society places on increased recycling (e.g. a sense of personal/community duty or wanting to live in a less wasteful society).
+With landfill of televisions and computers, these values are lost.

-These matters, along with their relative magnitude are primary considerations in this document, along with assessment of the potential role for government in addressing and helping realise the market and non-market values.
+These issues and their relative magnitude are primary considerations in this document, along with assessment of the potential role for government in addressing and helping recognise the market and non-market values.